Manasanamaha: Production

+Soundtrack

+The music is composed by Kamran.

 Reception

-123telugu.com wrote that "The production values, performance, narration, and especially the reverse camera shots have made this short film a talking point.
-Young director Deepak has surely made a mark in Tollywood."

 Taryll Baker of ukfilmreview in his review about the film wrote that "Manasanamaha is a perfect display of the greatness of world cinema, and how talented these filmmakers are.
 In terms of concept, it’s fairly straightforward.
 But on a technical level, this short film raised the bar.
 Manasanamaha is a fantastic, stunning, colourful and uplifting film, not to be missed.
 Several scenes shift from a point-of-view perspective, back to the usual ‘fourth wall.’
 It's these shifts, paired with the reverse effect that makes Manasanamaha so inviting and engaging.
 There's a lot of creativity oozing from every frame, not only visually but musically, too."

 Adva Reichman of Cult Critic wrote that "The cinematic choices elevated the script.
 The shots were exact, and were used perfectly while toying with our expectations, the camera work was impeccable and precise, and the acting was on point and endearing, thus making the overall outcome worth your time and attention."

-Film threat's Alan Ng wrote that "I loved this short film.
+Film Threat's Alan Ng wrote that "I loved this short film.
 It’s smart and insightful…and it comes from my guy’s perspective.
 It’s honest enough to admit that we have our own hangups and foibles when it comes to the other sex.
 There’s an animation element that I’m not sure was needed, but a solid short film all around with the scenes in reverse as its highlight.
 Manasanamaha is a production from India, but the challenges of finding love are universal."